DIVYASREE345/Restful-api-1/planning/backlog.md

 > these are necessary for basic usability

-- [x] a user must be able to get all courses
+- [x] A user must be able to get all courses

-- [x]  a user must be able to get one course by id
+- [x]  A user must be able to get one course by id

-- [x]  a user must be able to post a new course with a unique id
+- [x]  A user must be able to post a new course with a unique id

-- [x]  a user be able put(update) an existing course
+- [x]  A user be able put(update) an existing course

-- [x]  a user be able to delete a course by id
+- [x]  A user be able to delete a course by id

 ## Should-Haves